tenzir/tenzir/web/docs/understand/language/operators/summarize.md

 - `all`: Computes the conjunction (AND) of all grouped values.
 Requires the values to be booleans.
-- `distinct`: Creates a sorted list of all unique grouped values that are not nil.
+- `distinct`: Creates a sorted list of all unique grouped values that are not null.
 If the values are lists, operates on the all values inside the lists rather than the lists themselves.
-- `sample`: Takes the first of all grouped values that is not nil.
+- `sample`: Takes the first of all grouped values that is not null.
-- `count`: Counts all grouped values that are not nil.
+- `count`: Counts all grouped values that are not null.

 ### Grouping